 Lab Members

-Michael Edison Ramos completed his undergraduate education in biology at California State University, San Bernardino, where he developed an interest in stem cells and regenerative medicine.
-He then worked as a laboratory technician at Cedars-Sinai where he received specialized training in the use of induced pluripotent stem cells to study neurodegeneration and pancreatic disorders.
-Ramos joined the Ho Lab as a graduate student to study the genetic programs involved in aging.
+Michael completed his undergraduate studies in biology at California State University, San Bernardino, where he developed an interest in stem cells and regenerative medicine.
+He then worked as a laboratory technician at Cedars-Sinai, where he received specialized training in the use of induced pluripotent stem cells (iPSC) to study neurodegeneration and pancreatic disorders.
+He joined the Ho Lab as a graduate student to study the genetic programs involved in aging.

 Brijesh earned his master’s in Biochemistry at the University of Allahabad, India and pursued doctoral studies in neuroscience from the National Brain Research Center, India.
 He explored the novel role of UBE3A, a ubiquitin E3 ligase in the pathogenesis of Alzheimer’s disease.
 To further his research skills, he moved to Columbia University to advance his career as a postdoctoral research scientist under the supervision of Dr. Alejandro Chavez, where he focused on developing CRISPR/Cas9-assisted tools, specifically high-throughput gene knock-in technologies and targeted mutations to explore subcellular phenotypes in neurodegenerative disease.
 In the Ho Lab, Brijesh will be leading CRISPR-engineered neuron maturation and aging projects to model iPSCs for sporadic neurodegenerative diseases like Alzheimer’s disease (AD) and amyotrophic lateral sclerosis (ALS).